Vikash1908/ETH-Intermediate-3rd-assessment-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Vikash Kumar Singh License.